AdSoNaTuRaL/react-advanced-api/README.md

 This API was built for training the use of advanced techniques in React using Strapi

+> :warning: Not working at the moment due to changes of plans in Heroku

 ## Requirements

 This project uses [PostgreSQL](https://www.postgresql.org/), so, in order to make it working, install in your local machine or use Docker.